Soundtrack suggestion - Aeon - (bit of advice: right click on the link to open in a new tab, that way you can read and listen simultaneously)

 Well, in the case of Harry Potter that was certainly true.
 Harry just didn’t think the next adventure would be so…muggle.

-One minute he had been lazily duelling one of the last rogue vampire clans, managing quite well with his holly and phoenix feather wand thank-you-very-much, mind half on the angry hoard surrounding him and thinking you know maybe I’m too old for this, I mean no one asked me to ruddy save the world.
+One minute he had been lazily duelling one of the last rogue vampire clans (managing quite well with his holly and phoenix feather wand thank-you-very-much), his mind only half on the angry hoard surrounding him and thinking you know maybe I’m too old for this, I mean no one asked me to save the world.

 Not that that was anything new.